g-clef/g-clef.github.io/projects/Synthetic-TI.md

 The code that does all this is here: https://github.com/g-clef/synthetic-ti-reports

-## WTF?
+### Why would you want to do this?

-I'm sure you've seen the joke posts that say things like "I made an AI watch 200 hours of Friends, then asked it to write a script.
-Here's what it said."
-Those are cute, but they're a reflection of a really interesting part of Machine Learning that's artificially generating text, music, pictures, etc. (I refuse to call it "content.")
-The joke is that the machine-generated words are hilariously *close* to real text, but wrong in funny ways.
-That's often true, but it also misses the point - the fact that an ML algorithm's output is understandable *at* *all* is amazing.
+There's a part of Machine Learning that's using ML to generate text, music, pictures, etc. (I refuse to call it "content.")
+This machine-generated text is sometimes hilariously *close* to real text, but wrong in funny ways.
+The thing is, I think joking about it misses the point - the fact that an ML algorithm's output is understandable *at* *all* is amazing.

 I find these generative algorithms fascinating, and wanted to try my hand at them.
 Figuring my best first target would be a field I'm already in, I decided to try to generate artificial Threat Intelligence (TI) reports.
 They seemed like the